digitaldrummerj/digitaldrummerj.me/content/posts/2022/021322-git-windows-switch-between-accounts.md

 Recently, I had to create a Github account for work in addition to the one that I have for my personal repos.
 Not a big deal having two accounts but figuring out how to switch the account to use depending on the repository was difficult to figure out.

-Luckily, the solution is really straight forward yo implement.
+Luckily, the solution is really straight forward to implement.

 <!--more—->